Monday, December 25, 2023

 Three square coloring books are laid in a vertical row.
 "My Mother Goose Safety Rhymes Coloring Book" has a blue cover, "My Mother Goose Health Rhymes Coloring Book" has a green cover, and "My Mother Goose Etiquette Rhymes Coloring Book" has a purple cover.
 All the covers are decorated with black and white images of various nursery rhyme characters.

 Some time ago I was looking for old nursery rhyme books on the Library of Congress website, and I ran across a quite interesting one by Carey Milton Bartrug.
 Mother Goose Safety Rhymes was published in 1940, but the Library of Congress lists it as being in the public domain because the copyright was never renewed.
 I looked up the author's obituary, and it seems that the copyright was not renewed because Carey Milton Bartrug died in 1952, before the time came to renew it.
-The Library of Congress people checked for copyright renewal in 2019, but since the beginning of 2023 the author's 1952 death date also qualifies his writing as public domain (though the pictures by Marjorie Peters may still be dependent on the lack of copyright renewal, since there are many women with that name and I have not been able to identify the correct one).
+(The Library of Congress people checked for copyright renewal in 2019 and didn't find it, and I'm pretty sure they would know.)
 His obituary and a picture of his headstone can be found here on the Find a Grave website.
 He sounds like exactly the sort of person to write nursery rhymes about safety; he was superintendent of schools in Iowa Falls from 1928 until 1945, and then he ran an insurance agency.
 Besides the nursery rhyme book, he wrote an entire series of workbooks about a character called Safety Sam.

 An old book page shows Old Mother Hubbard falling off a chair while trying to get a bone for her dog.
 The text reads, "Old Mother Hubbard went to the cupboard, to get her poor dog a bone.
 But when she got there, she fell off the chair, and so the poor dog had none.
 Always beware when standing on a chair."